jb49088/cybersecurity_notes/README.md

 1. Decision fatigue: I often felt less inclined to make notes because I had to decide where to put them in the system.

-2. Overlap issues: Some notes naturally fir into multiple areas (especially in cybersecurity), and the systems rigid single-place indexing made it hard to organize them.
+2. Overlap issues: Some notes naturally fit into multiple areas (especially in cybersecurity), and the systems rigid single-place indexing made it hard to organize them.

 I've favored a more flat/networked style of organization.
 All notes go in one directory.
 Simple.
 No friction.
 To manage this I use links, tags, dataview queries and the Obsidian search function.
 This way any single note can belong to multiple categories at once creating a sort of network of interconnected ideas.